-In a large bowl or stand mixer fitted with the whisk attachment, whisk the egg whites until foamy.
-Then add the sugar and whisk until firm peaks form.
+In a large bowl or stand mixer fitted with the whisk or paddle attachment, blend the eggs and sugar for 3 to 4 minutes or until pale yellow and frothy.

-Gradually add the olive oil and whisk on low speed until incorporated.
+Gradually add the olive oil and blend on low speed until incorporated.

-Add the ricotta cheese, vanilla, honey, orange and lemon zest and lemon juice.
-Whisk on low speed until incorporated.
+Add the ricotta, lemon juice, vanilla, honey, orange zest and lemon zest.
+Blend on low speed until incorporated.

-Bake for 45 minutes or until a toothpick comes out of the center of the cake clean.
+Bake for 40 to 45 minutes or until a toothpick inserted into the center of the cake comes out clean.
 Check at 40 minutes.

 Allow the cake to cool for 10 minutes before flipping it onto a serving plate.
 Sprinkle with icing sugar.
 Serve as is or with whipping cream or vanilla yogurt and fresh fruit.

 - If you forget to take the eggs out of the fridge in advance, just run the eggs under warm water for a minute.

 - This is a very thick batter.
 Use a spatula to spread the batter out evenly in the pan.

 - I have only tested this recipe with fresh fruit: grapes, cherries, blueberries and 1/2 inch orange pieces.
 I’m not sure how frozen fruit will affect the texture of this cake.